-- Lexing.lexeme lexbuf Return the matched string. - Lexing.lexeme_char lexbuf n Return the n^{th} character in the matched string.
+- Lexing.lexeme lexbuf Return the matched string. - Lexing.lexeme_char lexbuf n Return the nth character in the matched string.
 The first character corresponds to n = 0. - Lexing.lexeme_start lexbuf Return the absolute position in the input text of the beginning of the matched string (i.e. the offset of the first character of the matched string).

-The first character read from the input text has offset 0. - Lexing.lexeme_end lexbuf text of the end of the matched string (i.e. the offset of the first character after the matched string). - entrypoint [exp1 ... exp_n] lexbuf Recursively call the lexer on the given and the lexer on the lexer on the lexer on the lexer on the given and the lexer on the given and the lexer on the
+The first character read from the input text has offset 0. - Lexing.lexeme_end lexbuf Return the absolute position in the input text of the end of the matched string (i.e. the offset of the first character after the matched string). - entrypoint [exp1 ... exp_n] lexbuf Recursively call the lexer on the entry point